EfsaEryesil/DorkDiscovery/README.md

 1. **Build:**  Run directly with `go run main.go`.
 2. **Access:** Go to `http://localhost:8080` in your browser.
 3. **Analyze:** Enter the target domain (e.g., `google.com`) in the search box and click the button.
-4. **Results:** Click the "Search on Google" button next to the relevant queries in the categorized sections to view live results.
+4. **Results:** Click the "Search on Google" button under the relevant queries in the categorized sections to view live results.